lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 ```````````````````````````````````````````

 Common application scenarios involve large volumes of input data or infinite input streams, e.g., sensor data from an internet-of-things device.
-To achieve reliability and scalability of such applications, it is critical to ensure that the application does not exceed a constant memory footprint during its execution.
+To achieve the nonfunctional requirements of reliability/availability and scalability for such applications, it is critical to ensure that the application does not exceed a constant memory footprint during its execution.

 Concretely, whenever possible, this means processing one input item at a time and then forgetting about it, rather than storing the entire input in memory.
 This version of a program that echoes back and counts its input lines has constant-space complexity::